AndreaCastronovo/AppTrail/README.md

 ## Usage

 To use the application:
-* Switch Unity build platform (iOS, Android)
+* Open app with Android Studio
-* Build and Run
+* Build and Run (Android)

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/Federicoand98/AR-Dice/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/AndreaCastronovo/AppTrail/issues) for a list of proposed features (and known issues).

 ### Future developments